fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Take a moment  to look for Truth in your life.
 Pause for a second and pay attention and you will find a clear path in front of you
 Perhaps it's something mundane, something small. l

+You aren't the best judge of what you need.
+And it is easy to delude yourself into believing what you need.
 - Most of the time, we're not the best judges for what is best for us.
 And if we ever do get it, it can quickly turn into an addictive dependence.
 Fortunately, what's best for us is generally accesible, but only if we can let go of our identities.
 Of the idea we hold on how we should act, who we should be, what we should do, who should like us, who you talk to, who follows you, who you follow.